jfc3/10kapart/ReadMe.md

 There is a city.josn file that you can use as a tempalte to create other city files.

 All the extra CLASSes for each restaurant are there so they have microformats added to them, which is hepful to computers.
-Look for the 'vcard' CLASS
+Look for the 'vcard' CLASS.

 I'm working on a more detailed version that is not part of the 10K Apart contest that has my recommendations or ones my friends whose food recommendations I trust, TV shows, blog posts, articles, etc.